alipourm/HaskellExamples/README.md

 HaskellExamples
 ===============

-This repo contains small haskell examples.
+This repo contains small haskell examples for beginners.